Integrating Keycloak with ICE ClusterWare#

 https://www.keycloak.org/docs/latest/server_admin/index.html#assembly-managing-users_server_administration_guide

-Select or Create Roles#
+Select or Create Keycloak Roles#

 Once the roles are defined, users can then be assigned to those roles either directly or through a group.